Sync Android phones or tablets with a Computer

 Sync Android tablets with a computer to keep your calendar, contacts, tasks, and other data the same on on all devices.
 Using the Android sync feature can keep all your data connected with apps such as GMail, Evernote, Google Calendar, Google Tasks, Contact lists, etc.

-Sync GMail data between your Android tablet and computer
+Sync GMail data between your Android phone, tablet and computer

-Using this process to sync the GMail data between my tablet PC and other computers, I can add a new contact to my phone, and it will automatically show up on my desktop, laptops and tablet PCs.
+Using this process to sync the GMail data between my tablet PC and other computers, I can add a new contact to my phone, and it will automatically show up on my desktop, laptops and tablets.

 Google GMail and Chrome

 The best and easiest way to sync Android tablets with a computer is to use Google mail (GMail) for everything.
 Yes, you have to create a Google mail account, if you don’t already have one.
 But, you can use Gmail to send and receive emails using your POP, or Hotmail, Yahoo, etc. accounts.

 The sync feature is in Google Chrome, so you also need to install Chrome, which is a great browser and pre-cursor to the new Chrome OS.
 I use Chrome for all my internet needs, and occasionally use Internet Explorer.

 I have several email addresses, and I use GMail to receive emails from all of them.
 GMail has contact lists, a calendar, and tasks.
 Plus, GMail will import these from your other email account so you don’t have to manually type them in again.
 Once you do the import, you should maintain them ONLY in GMail to keep everything in sync.

 After you get your GMail all set up, go to options in Chrome and turn on the Sync feature.
 The actual sync is performed over the internet, you do not need to connect directly to your PC.